 We are also losing out on the valuable ecosystem services right whales could provide, especially if we can reverse course and help the population grow.
 Scientists aren’t sure how long a right whale’s natural lifespan is, because human activities kill right whales before they have the chance to die of old age, but estimate it is at least seventy years.
 But the average right whale is killed by age 40.
 By killing right whales through ship strikes and entanglements, we are not only pushing the species towards extinction but losing out on decades worth of their service to our blue planet.

 In the time you’ve taken to read this post, you’ve likely taken up to 100 breaths.
 Thank a whale by urging the National Marine Fisheries Service, the agency responsible for ensuring the North Atlantic right whale does not go extinct on our watch, to proceed immediately with developing and implementing additional regulatory protections for the species.
-You can also urge your member of Congress to sponsor the SAVE Right Whales Act, which would provide funding for a grant program to test and develop desperately-needed whale-friendly technologies to reduce deadly entanglements and ship strikes.
 The time to take conservation seriously is now.
 The whales depend on it, and our future on the planet might too.